Reading Time: 6 minutes

 Wilson Promontory National Park on the southernmost tip of the Australian mainland and has excellent coastal and mountain scenery with a network of well-maintained walking tracks.

 The Victorian Alps are forested mountains that are part of the Great Dividing Range that continues north up to Queensland.
-The Alpine National Park extends to the NSW border and includes dramatic peaks and alpine areas that are snow covered during winter and much or some of spring.
+The Alpine National Park extends to the NSW border and includes dramatic peaks and alpine areas that are snow covered during winter and some of spring.

 Climate and weather